y553546436/Omen-Artifact/README.md

 To build the Docker image, run `docker build -t artifact .` in the top directory of this repository.

 ## [Optional] Skip Training the Models
 To save the reviewers' time and avoid potential inconsistency of training results across different platforms, we provide the option of using our trained models.
 We uploaded the trained models to Google Drive.
-To use the uploaded models, download the zip file `all_models.zip` [here](https://drive.google.com/file/d/1500000000000000000000000000000000000000/view?usp=sharing) and unzip it under the top directory of this repository `unzip -q all_models.zip`.
+To use the uploaded models, download the zip file `all_models.zip` [here](https://drive.google.com/file/d/1ji3cbdqLh4uGsz0fReg1sh0deip7TMFn/view?usp=sharing) into the `src/` directory and unzip it under the `src/` directory of this repository `unzip -q all_models.zip`.
 If you downloaded the trained models, the pipeline script will automatically use the downloaded models and skip the training process.

 ## Experiment Set 1: Table 6 [estimated xx~xx hours if skip training, xx~xx hours if trained on CPU, and xx~xx hours if trained on GPU]